petersulyok/smfc/docker/Docker.md

 # Content
 There are two images created for `smfc`:

-- **Standard image** is an Alpine Linux-based image with the small image size, but the GPU zone is not supported.
+- **Standard image** is an Alpine Linux-based image with the small image size, but the GPU fan controller is not supported.
-- **GPU-enabled image** is a Debian-based image with larger image size, but the GPU zone is working (i.e. with the help of NVIDIA Container Toolkit, the `nvidia-smi` command is available in the container and can report GPU data running on the host).
+- **GPU-enabled image** is a Debian-based image with larger image size, but the GPU fan controller is working (i.e. with the help of NVIDIA Container Toolkit, the `nvidia-smi` command is available in the container and can report GPU data running on the host).

 Generic notes for the docker images:
   1. `smfc` is executed here as a simple foreground process (not as a `systemd` service).